Methods of concrete curing – Key Techniques Explained

 Steam curing allows increased production due to rapid repetition and reuse of molds/forms in precast yards.

-High-pressure steam curing is carried out in a closed chamber at high temperature and high pressure.
-This process is also known as “Autoclaving”.
-Temperature should be maintained between 325°to 375°F and pressures should be around 80 to 170 psi.
-This method is used for manufacturing precast components, cellular concrete products, such as cellular blocks, precast panels, autoclaved aerated concrete (AAC) blocks, etc.
+Engineers carry out high-pressure steam curing in a closed chamber at elevated temperature and pressure.
+They refer to this process as “Autoclaving.”
+They maintain temperatures between 325° and 375°F and pressures around 80 to 170 psi.
+Engineers use this method to manufacture precast components, cellular concrete products, cellular blocks, precast panels, and autoclaved aerated concrete (AAC) blocks.

 The main advantage of a high-pressure steam curing system is the capability of attaining 28 days of strength of normally cured concrete in 24 hours.